sre3ed/dom_info/README.md

-Make sure make subdomains.txt file to provide list of subdomains.
+Make sure to provide subdomains.txt file to provide list of subdomains.